What is an Operating Cycle?

 The following image illustrates the difference between the two cycles:

-Thank you for reading our guide on Operating Cycle.
-CFI’s mission is to help anyone in the world become a great analyst through the Financial Modeling & Valuation Analyst designation.
-To continue learning and advancing your career, these free resources will be helpful:
+CFI’s mission is to help anyone in the world become a great financial analyst through the Financial Modeling & Valuation Analyst designation.
+To continue learning and advancing your career, these free CFI resources will be helpful: